 These uses call for a certain degree of expertise and understanding on the part of users.
 The extent to which such expertise is pre-existing among data users will vary, although a majority are likely to have at least some experience of using data and a reasonable grasp of the subject domain described by the Graduate Outcomes survey.
 This section explains the choices HESA has made in creating and disseminating its survey outputs and describes the advice that HESA will be providing to users, where appropriate, on interpretation of these outputs.

 Our main goal is to support interpretation of the data and encourage appropriate and responsible use by a diverse range of communities.

-To supplement this, and other, written information, HESA has also organised a series of webinars to coincide with the launch of the Graduate Outcomes data.
-These are intended to offer a summary of key information about the release, and also to offer a degree of interaction unavailable in a written document.
-These webinars will be recorded and made available via the HESA website.
+To supplement this, and other, written information, HESA also organises webinars to coincide with the launch of the Graduate Outcomes data.
+These are intended to offer a summary of key information about the release and offer a degree of interaction unavailable in a written document.
+These webinars are recorded and made available via the HESA website.

 This section of the Survey methodology and the webinars are offered in addition to the standard support arrangements for all HESA data, including a substantial suite of definitional materials and descriptions in the user guide, along with advice by telephone and email from our analysts and statisticians.

-Over the past eighteen months HESA has developed a range of information resources about Graduate Outcomes in order to build understanding and awareness of the distinctive characteristics of the survey and the methodology that has been employed.
-Content includes blogs, insight briefs and news items from key HESA experts and guidance on the releases themselves.
+Since the launch of the Graduate Outcomes survey, HESA has developed a range of information resources about Graduate Outcomes in order to build understanding and awareness of the distinctive characteristics of the survey and the methodology that has been employed.
+In addition to a comprehensive user guide to the survey, content includes blogs, insight briefs and news items from key HESA experts as well as guidance on the releases themselves.
 All of this content is available on the dedicated graduates Open Data page.